Pfeiffera bolivianum - Coypright: Pilea Plant Shop

 Lepismium will flower once matured in the summer with rosette-shaped blooms, sporting either pink or white appearances.
 Each flower will take several days to develop along the phylloclades, lasting up to a week once opened.
 They'll produce slightly toxic berries if pollination is successful.

-Repot every two years in spring using a 'Cactus' labelled potting mix and the next sized pot with adequate drainage.
+Repot every two years in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 Lepismium are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!